-Initial planning meeting will confirm RFP data:

-- Name & physical address of each active and planned site. - Site Contact Name(s), Phone Numbers, Fax Numbers. - Quantity of inmate phones for each site and planned expansion information. - List of any specialized equipment required (pedestals, special mounting options, TDD phones, etc.) - Time Schedule to include start & end dates, site priorities and special requirements or limitations will be taken into consideration during this process. - Traffic Data: Any information available regarding current call traffic by type (local, intraLATA, interLATA, interstate, International) - Security Clearance procedures and forms for site survey team and installation team. - Miscellaneous Identification of known technical requirements, applicable regulations, and administrative issues.
+Phase I Initial planning meeting will confirm RFP data: Project Definition Name & physical address of each active and planned site.
+Site Contact Name(s), Phone Numbers, Fax Numbers.
+Quantity of inmate phones for each site and planned expansion information. 🕒 Dav (-1) to (-30) • List of any specialized equipment required (pedestals, special mounting options, TDD phones, etc.) RFP Award If State: Headquarters / • Time Schedule to include start & end dates, site priorities and special requirements or limitations will be taken into consideration during this process.
+Facility Contact(s), IT, FSH, VAC, GTL • Traffic Data: Any information available regarding current call traffic by type (local, intraLATA, interLATA, interstate, International) Security Clearance - procedures and forms for site survey team and installation team.
+Miscellaneous - Identification of known technical requirements, applicable regulations, and administrative issues.
 Meeting results will be provided in writing to all participants and others as requested by the State.
-Document will be called Statement of Work (SOW) which will be considered a living document that outlines the details of the system and implementation.

-SOW template is included at end of the Implementation Proposal.
+Document will be called Statement of Work (SOW) which will be considered a living document that outlines the details of the system and implementation. · SOW template is included at end of the Implementation Proposal.
+Phase II Acquisition Equipment and services ordered, scheduled, prepared and delivered to site(s) based on RFP specifications as modified during Project Definition.